Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions creates directory with 751 permission.

 13-change_group to change group owner to school for the hello file.

+100-change_owner_and_group changes the owner to a certain group.